 Many other databases on the Moritz Law Library website, including HeinOnline and ProQuest Congressional, will continue to be available to students over the summer.
 To access these databases off campus, use the “off-campus access” links on the law library’s Legal Research Databases page, and log in using your name.#.

 Graduating students will not be able to access these databases of campus after their name.# expires.
-However, alumni may use these databases in the library — we welcome you to come back for a visit.
+However, alumni may use these databases in the library—we welcome you to come back for a visit.
+See the document below for additional information on library resources for graduating students.

 Stop by the Reference Desk or email Susan Azyndar, Reference Librarian (firstname.lastname@example.org) if you have any questions about database access.